 What about water consumption?

 The way water consumption is adjusted differs depending where the property is located.
-In some areas, local Councils supply water, and water usage and charges are included in the rates notice.
-In other areas, the water is supplied by a third party such as Sydney Water.
+In some areas, local councils supply water, and water usage and charges are included in the rates notice.
+In other areas, the water is supplied by a third party.

 Regardless of the supplier, the seller pays for all water usage and charges calculated up to settlement.

-Sydney Water (or the relevant water authority) gives us a figure which allows us to calculate the average daily water usage of the property.
+On request, the water authority gives the buyer’s solicitor a figure which allows them to calculate the average daily water usage of the property.
 The vendor makes an allowance in favour of the purchaser for the water usage in the quarter up to the date of settlement.

 What about electricity?

-Electricity is not adjusted between the parties.
-The seller will cancel their account for power and the buyer must open a new account.
-Electricity is not adjusted because the seller remains liable to pay for power usage and charges if the account is unpaid or is not cancelled by settlement.
+Electricity is not adjusted between the parties because the seller remains liable to pay for power usage and charges if the account is unpaid or is not cancelled by settlement.
+The seller cancels their account for power and the buyer opens a new account.

-Consequently, in contrast to other expenses (such as rates, water and body corporate levies), the seller’s power bill never gets passed onto the buyer.
+Unlike other expenses, the seller’s power bill never gets passed onto the buyer.
 Power accounts stay with the individual, no matter where they move to.

 Do I pay the seller’s interest on outstanding bills?

-No. That is one of the main reasons that buyers will order searches.
-The search will show any outstanding amounts plus any additional legal costs, debt recovery costs and interest.
+No. That is one reason the buyer’s solicitor orders searches.
+The search shows any outstanding amounts plus any additional legal costs, debt recovery costs and interest.
 This gives the buyer the information they need to require payment by the seller from the settlement proceeds.